-Click here to see the Fall 2025 course website.
+Click here to see the Winter 2026 course website.

 Mathematics for Machine Learning đź§

 Are you a computer science, data science, or statistics major who needs to take a linear algebra course and is interested in machine learning?
-Take EECS 245 in Winter 2026!
+Take EECS 245 in Fall 2026, or the Spring 2026 half term!

 1. Content